On Neuropsychology...

 Diagnostic and Statistical Manual, Fifth Edition, i

-at midnight to buy copies at the moment of release.
+bookstores at midnight to buy copies at the moment

-Barnes and Noble stores in California hired extra security
+of release.
+Barnes and Noble stores in California

-personnel to manage lines which snaked around several
+hired extra security personnel to manage lines which

 The new volume, 688 pages, and its companion book,